Medical Examinations and Inquiries: Employee Rights

 What Employers Can Ask

-Employers can ask about current illegal drug use, as this isn’t protected under the ADA.
-They may also observe obvious disabilities and ask about accommodation needs, though they cannot inquire about the underlying condition.
+Employers can also ask about current illegal drug use, as this doesn’t receive protection under the ADA.
+They may observe obvious disabilities and ask about accommodation needs, though they cannot inquire about the underlying condition.

-The key distinction is that questions must focus on your ability to perform job functions, not your medical conditions.
+The key distinction focuses on your ability to perform job functions, not your medical conditions.
 This approach allows employers to evaluate job-relevant capabilities while protecting your medical privacy during the vulnerable application stage.

 Responding to Inappropriate Questions